How to Book Your Honeysuckle Hills Wedding

 While we can’t predict the exact day, the leaves usually reach their peak color between October 15th and the 31st.
 This “leaf lottery” is dependent on temperatures and rainfall, but it’s always a stunning time of year.

-In addition to the beautiful foliage, October provides some of the most spectacular sunsets from our mountain view, as the sun sits lower in the sky.
-The weather can vary throughout the day, with cooler mornings and evenings, and warmer temperatures from noon until sunset.
-We suggest bringing a sweater or a cape to stay comfortable.
+In addition to the beautiful foliage, October provides some of the most spectacular sunsets from our mountain view as the sun sits lower in the sky.
+The weather can vary throughout the day; with cooler mornings and evenings and warmer temperatures from noon until sunset.
+We suggest dressing warmly to stay comfortable.

-What’s in Bloom: Potted mums & fall leaf color
+What’s In Bloom: Potted mums and fall leaf color.

 November

-Average Temperature: upper 50’s to lower 60’s with slight chances for snow flurries
+Average Temperature: Upper 50s to lower 60s.
+Some days might reach freezing levels with slight chances for snow flurries.

 December